 Celebrating a middle school graduation can be anything from a formal ceremony to casual get together to simple function.
 We have five fun celebration ideas for you to try next June.
 Choose the one that fits your middle school’s needs, style, size, and traditions.

-Go all out for your middle school graduation with a complete graduation ceremony like high school Seniors have.
-Instead of marching in to the traditional “Pomp and Circumstance,” have students march into the ceremony to tunes like “You Raise Me Up” by Josh Groban or “I Gotta Feeling” by the Black Eyed Peas.
-Include speeches by your principal, the student with the highest GPA, and then hand out diplomas or certificates.
+Go all out for your middle school graduation with a complete graduation ceremony like high school seniors have.
+Have students parade in to the tune of “Pomp and Circumstance,” include speeches by your principal and the student with the highest GPA, and then hand out diplomas or certificates.
 Make sure you order caps and gowns early enough so every student is dressed appropriately for graduation–from head to toe!

 2. Class Picnic